al-moreno/MongoDB/Unit 3/Script.md

 When designing MongoDB schemas, there are several important considerations and best practices to ensure effectiveness, scalability, and optimal performance.
 Here are some key aspects to keep in mind:

 1. Design your schema with scalability in mind.
 Consider the anticipated data growth and the expected workload.
-Use sharding to distribute data across multiple servers or clusters, allowing for horizontal scaling.
 Plan your indexes carefully to support efficient queries and avoid performance bottlenecks.

 2. Determine the relationships between your data and choose an appropriate data modeling approach.
 MongoDB supports embedded documents and referencing.
 Use embedding for one-to-one or one-to-many relationships where the related data is frequently accessed together.
 Use referencing for many-to-many relationships or when the related data is large and accessed infrequently.
-Strive for a balance between denormalization for performance and normalization for data integrity.

 3. Understand the read-and-write patterns of your application.
 Optimize your schema design to align with the most frequent operations.
 Consider the data access patterns and design indexes accordingly to support efficient queries.
-Use the appropriate write concern and read preference settings based on your application's requirements.

 4. Standardize your schema when necessary to improve read performance.
-By embedding related data in a single document, you can retrieve all necessary information in one query, reducing the need for joins.
+We do this by embedding related data in a single document, you can retrieve all necessary information in one query, reducing the need for joins.
 However, be mindful of potential data duplication and the trade-off between query performance and data consistency.

 5. Design indexes based on your application's query patterns.
 Create indexes for frequently queried fields and for fields involved in sorting or filtering operations.
 Ensure your indexes fit in memory to avoid disk accesses, which can significantly impact performance.

 6. Anticipate future data growth and evolving requirements.
 Design your schema to accommodate future changes without major disruptions.
-Consider the impact of schema modifications on existing data and plan for migration strategies if needed.
+Consider the impact of schema modifications on existing data and remeber to plan for migration strategies if needed.

 7. Regularly monitor the performance of your MongoDB deployment.
 Utilize MongoDB's profiling and monitoring tools to identify bottlenecks and optimize query performance.
 Continuously refine and improve your schema design based on real-world usage patterns.